Dystopian FictionLife BlogShort Stories

 I locked the door and chuckled that I did so.
 Then leaned against my book-case and tried to sort through my thoughts.

-Not quite what I’d been expecting.
+Not quite what I had been expecting.

 Please tell me what you think of An Hour of Your Time.
 I would love your feedback in the comments below.